eclipse-archived/smarthome/tools/static-code-analysis/README.md

 PMD extends this by giving the possibility to define a rule with the XPath syntax.
 PMD offers even more - a Rule Designer that speeds up the process of developing a new rule!
 See http://nullpointer.debashish.com/pmd-xpath-custom-rules.

-Examples of custom checks are implemented in the Static Code Analysis Config project.
+Examples of custom checks are implemented in the project.

-PMD rules with XPatch expressions are defined directly in the rule set (`src/main/resources/rulesets/pmd/xpath` folder in `static-code-analysis-config`).
+PMD rules with XPatch expressions are defined directly in the rule set (`src/main/resources/rulesets/pmd/xpath` folder.

 Helpful links when writing a custom check for the first time may be: